Hayley

 Hope that helps

-Havent got any formal qualifications at all but run a small book keeping service from home and work part time as a book keeper for a small company.
-If its working for yourself _ I can help (sort of)
+4. Havent got any formal qualifications at all but run a small book keeping service from home and work part time as a book keeper for a small company.
+If its working for yourself _ I can help (sort of) :rolleyes:

-Thank you I found your post in the accounting thread and it sounds like you are doing very well.
+Thank you :flowers: I found your post in the accounting thread and it sounds like you are doing very well.

-Hi
+5. Hi

 I seem to remember a thread some time ago about working from home where a couple of people said they were bookkeepers.
 I have just ordered my learning materials to do the AAT Bookkeeping Course and it would be good to get some idea of people's experiences in the field.